 In 1987 Hetherington and Hoskins asked Dr. Christopher Dickens, another Shaffer Fellow alumnus, to join them.
 In 1989 Dr. Andrew Iwach completed his Shaffer Fellowship, and, a year later, Drs.
 Hoskins and Hetherington invited him to join the practice.
 After 49 years, Dr. Shaffer retired but continued to mentor the unique and accomplished group of physicians he had assembled.

 Dr. Shaffer’s influence is extensive even today.
 The Glaucoma Research Foundation, with its mission to find a cure for glaucoma through research and education, has grown to encompass a multidisciplinary team of basic and clinical scientists at several universities in the United States, working together to solve the underlying mysteries of this blinding disease.
 Drs.
 Hetherington and Hoskins are founders of the American Glaucoma Society, which is a professional organization for glaucomatologists to share their latest research findings and techniques.
-Recognizing an unmet need in the general ophthalmology community, Dr. Iwach coordinates the annual Glaucoma Symposium, bringing together the most influential clinicians of the day for a comprehensive seminar geared toward the general ophthalmologist.
+Recognizing an unmet need in the general ophthalmology community, Dr. Iwach coordinates the annual Glaucoma 360, bringing together the most influential clinicians of the day for a comprehensive seminar geared toward the general ophthalmologist.
 This seminar debuted the Shaffer-Hetherington-Hoskins named lecture and is attended by ophthalmologists from across the U.S. and beyond.

 Since its humble beginnings at 490 Post Street, the group of physicians at the Glaucoma Center of San Francisco not only trained today’s leaders in the practice and study of glaucoma, but have themselves given well over 1000 lectures throughout the world and produced over 350 scientific publications and textbooks on glaucoma.

 In 2005 the 490 Post Street clinic that Drs.
 Horner and Shaffer once occupied closed and reopened at 55 Stevenson Street as the Glaucoma Center of San Francisco.
 With Dr. Iwach as Executive Director, this institute, dedicated to serving those with glaucoma, is the largest free-standing glaucoma practice on the West Coast.
 The addition of Drs.
-H. George Tanaka, Terri-Diann Pickering, and Sunita Radhakrishnan to the group have broadened the research interests and teaching experience embodied within the practice.
+Terri Pickering, and Sunita Radhakrishnan to the group have broadened the research interests and teaching experience embodied within the practice.
 Fluent in 9 languages, our doctors and staff reflect the diversity of the San Francisco Bay Area as well.
 What has not changed is our philosophy of treating the person and not just the disease.